jackjt8/win_batch_DN/README.md

 2. Edit the following line in `pfm_denoiser.bat` to reflect the actual location of `denoise.exe` on your computer:
 `SET dn_path="D:\Programs\oidn-1.2.0.x64.vc14.windows\bin\denoise.exe" `

+---

+## PNG denoising using Declan Russell's IntelOIDenoiser and/or NvidiaAIDenoiser.
 ### Setup PNG

 1. Download and setup one or both of following (assuming you meet the requirements):